can underwear brands truly be empowering?

 Earlier this month, former Victoria's Secret angel Erin Heatherton spoke to TIME about her trials as a Victoria's Secret model.
 She revealed that the pressure to conform to unrealistic beauty standards led to depression and, ultimately, her split from the lingerie behemoth in 2013.
 "I got to a point where one night I got home from a workout and I remember staring at my food and thinking maybe I should just not eat," she confesses.
 Heather's battle is a reminder of the fraught obsession with weight that has been endemic to the fashion industry for decades, infecting models and consumers alike.

 As the internet becomes the battleground in the charge for diverse representations of women, emerging underwear and intimates brands are in a unique position to show skin without exploiting it — to answer the call with a commitment to body positivity, inclusivity, and un-airbrushed femininity.
-As Aerie gets heat for its April Fool's hoax, #AerieMan — the backlash suggesting that perhaps the next frontier of body positivity really might be male — and Thinx makes panties for people with periods, the underwear industry is showcasing the revolutionary realness of womanhood by forgoing Photoshop, shattering stigmas, and innovating new designs, sizes, and technologies that wearers actually want, and more importantly, need.
+As Aerie gets heat for its April Fool's hoax, #AerieMan — the backlash suggesting that perhaps the next frontier of body positivity really might be male — and Thinx makes panties for people with periods and now pee leaks, we look at how the underwear industry is showcasing the revolutionary realness of womanhood by forgoing Photoshop, shattering stigmas, and innovating new designs, sizes, and technologies that wearers actually want, and more importantly, need.

 The unedited authenticity of Calvin Klein's 1992 underwear campaign was a rebellion against the glossy glamazons who tromped down the runways of the late 80s.
 "Before that, a lot of women were getting breast implants and doing things to their buttocks.
 It was getting out of control.
 I just found something so distasteful about all that.
 I wanted someone who was natural, always thin.
 I was looking for the complete opposite of that glamour type that came before Kate," said Calvin Klein in a 2011 interview with WWD.
 While CK certainly sparked dissent, Victoria's Secret's been the gold standard of impossible beauty standards for as long as we can remember.